rishiip/ama/readme.md

 Thanks a lot for getting in touch with me!
 This is my AMA.

-I get a lot of questions by email.
 This way anyone can read the answer!
 Anything means *anything*.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
 Whatever.

 ## [Ask a question](../../issues/new) :question: | [Read questions](../../issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20sort%3Aupdated-desc%20-label%3Ahidden) :eyes: